riquri/PaCS-MD/README.md

 # PaCS-MD

-The shell scripts to performe PaCS-MD
+The scripts to performe PaCS-MD

 # DEMO